CHARLOTTE WATER WORKS - VEST STATION

 building from that side.
 Entry is achieved through a door located on the

-the tax parcel on which it is sited are owned by the City of Charlotte
+tax parcel on which it is sited are owned by the City of Charlotte according

-according to Mecklenburg County Tax Office records; the water treatment
+to Mecklenburg County Tax Office records; the water treatment facility is

 The Piatt drawings show a concrete building with flat concrete roofs